Tranzystorek/roulette/README.md

 ### Killing the program

-This script is designed to be fairly difficult to silence (requires root permissions, ignores SIGINT).
+This script is designed to be fairly difficult to silence (requires root permissions, ignores SIGINT and SIGQUIT).
 Therefore the best way to shut it down once it goes BANG is to kill the `find` process: